Tri-State Crematory scandal: Criminal prosecution

-Marsh eventually pleaded guilty was sentenced to twelve years in prison, with credit for the time he had spent in custody before obtaining pretrial release on bond.
-He was sentenced to concurrent sentences in Georgia and Tennessee for all the criminal charges related to the incident.
-He received a sentence of twelve years in prison as well as seventy-five years of probation in Georgia.
-The sentence was the product of a plea bargain which was reached contemporaneously with the settlement of the civil litigation.
-McCracken Poston and Ron Cordova crafted the plea agreement while Stuart James, Frank Jenkins and Robert Smalley concluded a settlement of the federal civil action after a series of meetings in Rome, Georgia which also included Poston and the District Attorney prosecuting the Georgia state criminal case against Marsh.
-The global settlement ended the federal class lawsuit as well as the criminal cases in Georgia and Tennessee.
+Marsh eventually pleaded guilty and was sentenced to 12 years in prison, with credit for the time he had spent in custody before obtaining pretrial release on bond.
+He was sentenced to concurrent sentences in Georgia and Tennessee for all criminal charges related to the incident.
+He received a sentence of 12 years in prison as well as 75 years of probation in Georgia.

 On June 29, 2016, Ray Brent Marsh was released from Central State Prison in Bibb County, Georgia, after serving his full 12-year sentence.